AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

 ### Realtime

-Using Supabase's [realtime](https://supabase.com/docs/guides/realtime) service, we can track changes to specific tables.
-For example, monitoring the `af_user` table allows us to capture the most recent user activities whenever they sign in on various devices.
-Other tables can be monitored in the same way.
+With Supabase's [realtime](https://supabase.com/docs/guides/realtime) service, we can monitor changes to specific tables.
+For instance, by watching the `af_user` table, we can detect the latest user activities every time they sign in across different devices.
+Similarly, other tables can be monitored.
+This diagram illustrates how user profile updates are tracked across multiple devices.

 ![](../../appflowy-cloud/uml-Realtime\_Service.png)

 #### Dive in the code

 We observe update events from both the `af_collab_update` and `af_user` tables.
 When an update event is triggered, we propagate the event data to the Rust backend.
+Different components will consume various updates.
+A detailed discussion on this is beyond the purview of this documentation, but we will delve into it in future discussions.

 ```dart
 Future<void> _subscribeTablesChanges() async {